 View Engines

-in your plugin or theme project and extend the relevant base class.
+In order to use one of the supported templating systems, you need to edit app/Core/View in your plugin or theme project and extend the relevant base class.
 The code for each of the options is below.

 This is done for you automatically when you select a view engine using forme codegen to generate your initial boilerplate - we're outlining the code below if you need to do this manually.